Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 The Nordklim dataset 1.0 is a unique and useful achievement for climate analysis.
 It includes observations of twelve different climate elements from more than 100 stations in the Nordic region, in time span over 100 years.
 The project contractors were NORDKLIM/NORDMET on behalf of the National meteorological services in Denmark (DMI), Finland (FMI), Iceland (VI), Norway (DNMI) and Sweden (SMHI).

-MBC — by Alex J. Cannon, a year ago
+MBC — by Alex J. Cannon, 2 years ago

 Multivariate Bias Correction of Climate Model Outputs